zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 {% hint style="info" %}
-Configuring an KServe in a Kubernetes cluster can be a complex and error prone process, We provide a simple start guide on how to configure and setup KServe on your Kubernetes cluster, you can find it [here](https://github.com/zenml-io/zenml/tree/main/examples/kserve_deployment#installing-kserve-eg-in-an-gke-cluster) we have also provided a set of of Terraform-based recipes to quickly provision popular combinations of MLOps tools.
+Configuring KServe in a Kubernetes cluster can be a complex and error prone process, We provide a simple start guide on how to configure and setup KServe on your Kubernetes cluster, you can find it [here](https://github.com/zenml-io/zenml/tree/main/examples/kserve_deployment#installing-kserve-eg-in-an-gke-cluster) we have also provided a set of of Terraform-based recipes to quickly provision popular combinations of MLOps tools.